Nobuharu Matsushita

-Nobuharu Matsushita (松下信治, Matsushita Nobuharu) is a Japanese racing driver currently competing in Super GT and Super Formula for Real Racing, and B-Max Racing.
+Nobuharu Matsushita (松下信治, Matsushita Nobuharu) is a Japanese racing driver currently competing in Super GT for ARTA and Super Formula for TGM Grand Prix.

 Early career

 Karting

 Born in Saitama, Matsushita began his racing career in karting in 2005, competing the All-Japan Junior Kart Championship.
 In 2008, he clinched the championship title in the Open Masters Kart ARTA Challenge.
 He ended his karting participations in 2010, finishing third in the KF1 category of the All Japan Kart Championship.

 Formula Pilota China and Formula Challenge Japan

 In 2011, Matsushita graduated to single–seaters into the Formula Pilota China with the Super License team.
 He missed the Ordos round, but after his returning he showed better performance than in the first part of the season.
 He won the final race of the season at Sepang and finished the season fourth.

 For 2012, he switched to the Formula Challenge Japan mono-series.
 He scored ten podiums in twelve races, including five wins and took the championship title.